'Curious Incident of the Dog in the Night-Time' dazzles on Broadway

 Christopher cannot tell a lie, does not like being touched, loves numbers and trains, and lives with his father and a much-loved pet rat.
 After discovering how the dog died, he embarks on a frightening trip alone from his home in Wiltshire to London.

-"The genius of director Marianne Elliott, who co-helmed the similarly brilliant 'War Horse', is to visualise what happens inside Christopher's head," said The New York Post newspaper.
+"The genius of director Marianne Elliott, who co-helmed the similarly brilliant 'War Horse', is to visualize what happens inside Christopher's head," said The New York Post newspaper.

 The stark three-walled set and floor resemble a giant grid and Christopher draws faces and math formulas on it.
 But when he is confused and troubled, it transforms into a huge projection screen full of moving numbers to convey his internal chaos.